Electrical & Electronics — European Union (EU)

 The core applicable current regulations are as follows:

-- All products must comply with REACH regulation, which controls the content of Substances of Very High Concern (SVHC).
-New requirements such as cybersecurity for connected products and digital product passports have been added in recent years, so the latest updates from EU official authorities shall be checked.
+New requirements such as cybersecurity for connected products and digital product passports have been added in recent years, and it is necessary to check the latest updates from the official EU authority.

 Technical Requirements